 Capitol News Briefings, featuring the Governor and other constitutional officers, legislative leadership, and other key state government leaders

 Miscellaneous events that are public policy related or otherwise in the public interest

-Much of what you see on CT-N is broadcast live; the rest has recently been recorded for rebroadcast.
-Our format is modeled after that of C-SPAN, which means that everything you see is shown uncut and unedited, with no on-air commentary, analysis, or editorial “spin.”
+Much of what you see on CT-N is broadcast live; the rest has recently been recorded for rebroadcast and on-demand.
+Our format is modeled after that of C-SPAN, which means that everything you see is shown uncut and unedited, with no on-air commentary, analysis, or editorial "spin".
 You can watch government proceedings exactly as they happened, and draw your own conclusions about issues and events.

 does CT-N's broadcast schedule work?

 Covering state government proceedings makes for an unconventional broadcast day.
 Some events only last a few minutes; others can run all day long.
 Because we don't edit our coverage, what you see on CT-N doesn't usually fit into 30 or 60-minute program blocks like a conventional TV network.
 And since we don't have the benefit of knowing how long a government proceeding will be until after it's over, we cannot assemble our program schedule too far in advance.
 In order to provide our viewers with the widest variety of up-to-date programming, we set our programming schedule 24 hours in advance.
 You can view our daily schedule here on the website at any time, and can also subscribe to receive it in your email daily.

 How soon after recording does a program air on CT-N (or appear in